-In 1962, Weber upgraded the metal handle on the lid to a wooden one.
+This kettle style (1964-1980) are refered to as “MBH” kettles.
+This stands for “Metal Bowl Handle”.
 The first wood handles were made from walnut.
-Vintage Weber Kettles from this range had metal thumbscrews that held the aluminum legs in their sockets.
+Vintage Weber Kettles from this era had metal thumbscrews that held the aluminum legs in their sockets.
 The wooden handles were held on with 2 small rivets.

 In 1967,Weber also introduced the Seville – a grill mounted in a metal cart with wheels.
 This model continued for a few years [unknown]

 In 1968, Weber introduced the Imperial Sequoia.
 The sequoia is another grill mounted in a wheeled cart; however the sequoia carts were made from wood.
 The sequoia came in a couple different varieties.
 The black kettled version came in a red cart, while the red, avocado, and brown kettles came in a brown cart.